Host Family Volunteer Information

 • Have fun!

 Above all, enjoy the experience!
 This is a wonderful opportunity for connection and cultural exchange, both for the Participants and your family.
 While in southern Canada, many previous NYA Participants have enjoyed taking part in weekends at the cottage, family reunions, going to concerts, live theatre, and even a trip or two to see nearby attractions.
-Host Families have also found it to be an enriching and rewarding opportunity to learn about northern cultures and lifestyles while providing life-changing experiences for the youth staying in their home.
+Host Families have also found it to be an enriching and rewarding opportunity to learn about northern cultures and lifestyles while providing life-changing experiences for the youth staying in their homes.

 What support can Host Families expect from NYA?